On energy and its positivity in spacetimes with an expanding flat de Sitter background: Main conjecture and theorem

 is non-negative:

 \end{conj}

-In the perfectly umbilic setting, $k = \lambda g$, the question becomes purely Riemannian.
-Indeed, from the first constraint equation, the dominant energy condition with $\Lambda = 3\lambda^2$ is equivalent to requiring nonnegative of scalar curvature, $R_g \geq 0$.
-This leads to the purely Riemannian version of Conjecture \ref{conj: main}.
+In the umbilic setting, $k = \lambda g$, the dominant energy condition in question is a purely Riemannian condition.
+Indeed, from the first constraint equation in \eqref{eq: constraint}, the dominant energy condition with $\Lambda = 3\lambda^2$ is equivalent to requiring nonnegativity of scalar curvature, i.e. $R_g \geq 0$.
+This leads to the following purely Riemannian version of Conjecture \ref{conj: main}.